G3mha/Prisoners-Dilemma/README.md

 ## Background of Algorithm

-Particle Swarm Optimization is a metaheuristic, population-based optimization algorithm that is also classified as a swarm intelligence technique.
-It was originally developed by James Kennedy and Russel Eberhart to simulate social behaviour of a flock of birds looking for food.
+Particle Swarm Optimization (PSO) is a metaheuristic, population-based optimization algorithm that is also classified as a swarm intelligence technique.
+It was originally developed by James Kennedy and Russel Eberhart [2] to simulate social behaviour of a flock of birds looking for food.
 However, they soon realized its applicability to optimization problems and would later refine it with Yuhui Shi to create a technique for solving optimization problems.

 Because it does not rely on gradient descent, it can be applied to a wide variety of problems, including those that have non-differentiable or non-continuous reward functions.
-It also has faster convergence compared to most genetic algorithms since it leverages direct communication between the particles instead of evolutionary selection and is relatively simple computationally only requiring position and velocity updates.
+It also has faster convergence compared to most Genetic Algorithms (GA) since it leverages direct communication between the particles instead of evolutionary selection and is relatively simple computationally only requiring position and velocity updates.
+Having less parameters to tune than the GA, the PSO is simpler to implement, as suggested by the paper [10].
 Unlike simulated annealing, which follows only a single solution path, particle swarm optimization makes use of collective learning with data from each of its particles.
 For these reasons, it has since been widely adopted in a large variety of spaces including engineering, artificial intelligence and finance.

 However, particle swarm does come with its fair share of shortcomings.
 The swarm can often converge to local optimums rather than absolute ones due to its heuristic nature, particular if the parameters are not effectively tuned.
 For instance, a larger swarm size ($N$) provides a better global search but also increases the computational cost.
 Inertia weight ($w$) controls how much a particle retains its previous velocity, which is useful early in the search to promote exploration, but not nearly as helpful later in the search when trying to refine the solution.
 Then there are the cognitive and social learning factors, $c_1$ and $c_2$.
 The cognitive factor $c_1$ encourages individual exploration, while the $c_2$ factor encourages group convergence.
 Stopping criteria could also have a large impact on the effectiveness of the algorithm.
 If there are not enough timesteps, the particle swarm might not find the global optimum, but a local one.
 Additionally, in solution spaces with higher dimensionality, finding the optimum solution becomes more and more computationally expensive and time-intensive.